Dense graph limits under respondent-driven sampling: Applications

-One could think of~$\kappa$ as a graph between two groups of vertices.
-The internal connections between a primary group A (say) are specified by~$\alpha$ and a secondary group~$B$ (specified) by~$\beta$.
-The inter-connections between the groups of vertices are specified by~$\delta$.
-If we sample the vertices ergodically with invariant measure~$\pi$, then Theorem~\ref{thm1} specifies that our limit graph will be governed by \be{ \kappa^\tau (x,y) = } where~$\tau(x) = \pi([0,x])$; see Figure~\ref{fig1} for a pictorial representation of the distortion in~$\kappa.$
+One could think of $\kappa$ as a graph between two groups of vertices.
+The internal connections between a primary group A (say) are specified by $\alpha$ and a secondary group B (specified) by $\beta$.
+The inter-connections between the groups of vertices are specified by $\delta$.
+If we sample the vertices ergodically with invariant measure $\pi$, then Theorem~\ref{THM1} specifies that our limit graph will be governed by